Deduktiva/magnolia-python/Python/Doc/tutorial/modules.rst

 directory.
 This is an error unless the replacement is intended.
 See section :ref:`tut-standardmodules` for more information.

+.. %
+    Do we need stuff on zip files etc. ?
+DUBOIS

+.. _tut-pycache:

 "Compiled" Python files
 -----------------------

-As an important speed-up of the start-up time for short programs that use a lot of standard modules, if a file called :file:`spam.pyc` exists in the directory where :file:`spam.py` is found, this is assumed to contain an already-"byte-compiled" version of the module :mod:`spam`.
-The modification time of the version of :file:`spam.py` used to create :file:`spam.pyc` is recorded in :file:`spam.pyc`, and the :file:`.pyc` file is ignored if these don't match.

-Normally, you don't need to do anything to create the :file:`spam.pyc` file.
-Whenever :file:`spam.py` is successfully compiled, an attempt is made to write the compiled version to :file:`spam.pyc`.
-It is not an error if this attempt fails; if for any reason the file is not written completely, the resulting :file:`spam.pyc` file will be recognized as invalid and thus ignored later.
-The contents of the :file:`spam.pyc` file are platform independent, so a Python module directory can be shared by machines of different architectures.
+To speed up loading modules, Python caches the compiled version of each module in the ``__pycache__`` directory under the name :file:`module.{version}.pyc`, where the version encodes the format of the compiled file; it generally contains the Python version number.
+For example, in CPython release 3.3 the compiled version of spam.py would be cached as ``__pycache__/spam.cpython-33.pyc``.
+This naming convention allows compiled modules from different releases and different versions of Python to coexist.

+Python checks the modification date of the source against the compiled version to see if it's out of date and needs to be recompiled.
+This is a completely automatic process.
+Also, the compiled modules are platform-independent, so the same library can be shared among systems with different architectures.

+Python does not check the cache in two circumstances.
+First, it always recompiles and does not store the result for the module that's loaded directly from the command line.
+Second, it does not check the cache if there is no source module.
+To support a non-source (compiled only) distribution, the compiled module must be in the source directory, and there must not be a source module.

 Some tips for experts:

-* When the Python interpreter is invoked with the :option:`-O` flag, optimized code is generated and stored in :file:`.pyo` files.
-The optimizer currently doesn't help much; it only removes :keyword:`assert` statements.
-When :option:`-O` is used, *all* :term:`bytecode` is optimized; ``.pyc`` files are ignored and ``.py`` files are compiled to optimized bytecode.

-* Passing two :option:`-O` flags to the Python interpreter (:option:`-OO`) will cause the bytecode compiler to perform optimizations that could in some rare cases result in malfunctioning programs.
-Currently only ``__doc__`` strings are removed from the bytecode, resulting in more compact :file:`.pyo` files.
+* You can use the :option:`-O` or :option:`-OO` switches on the Python command to reduce the size of a compiled module.
+The ``-O`` switch removes assert statements, the ``-OO`` switch removes both assert statements and __doc__ strings.
 Since some programs may rely on having these available, you should only use this option if you know what you're doing.
+"Optimized" modules have an ``opt-`` tag and are usually smaller.
+Future releases may change the effects of optimization.

-* A program doesn't run any faster when it is read from a :file:`.pyc` or :file:`.pyo` file than when it is read from a :file:`.py` file; the only thing that's faster about :file:`.pyc` or :file:`.pyo` files is the speed with which they are loaded.
+* A program doesn't run any faster when it is read from a ``.pyc`` file than when it is read from a ``.py`` file; the only thing that's faster about ``.pyc`` files is the speed with which they are loaded.

-* When a script is run by giving its name on the command line, the bytecode for the script is never written to a :file:`.pyc` or :file:`.pyo` file.
-Thus, the startup time of a script may be reduced by moving most of its code to a module and having a small bootstrap script that imports that module.
-It is also possible to name a :file:`.pyc` or :file:`.pyo` file directly on the command line.

-* It is possible to have a file called :file:`spam.pyc` (or :file:`spam.pyo` when :option:`-O` is used) without a file :file:`spam.py` for the same module.
-  This can be used to distribute a library of Python code in a form that is moderately hard to reverse engineer.

-  .. index:: module: compileall

-* The module :mod:`compileall` can create :file:`.pyc` files (or :file:`.pyo`
-  files when :option:`-O` is used) for all modules in a directory.
+* The module :mod:`compileall` can create .pyc files for all modules in a directory.

+* There is more detail on this process, including a flow chart of the decisions, in :pep:`3147`.

 .. _tut-standardmodules: